 The Adult Choir offers a wide variety of musical selections during most Sunday services.
 Their repertoire lifts up musicians of the past and present who express spirit according to diverse theological and cultural approaches.
 All are welcome to join the Adult Choir with no audition requires.
 Rehearsals take place each Thursday from 7-8:30pm; for more information, please contact Director of Church Music Justin Murphy-Mancini at firstname.lastname@example.org.

 Jazz Vespers celebrates the inspiration of jazz music and provides the Newburyport community with a time to gather together to enjoy music, readings, and time for reflection.
-Jazz Vespers is held on the first Wednesday of the month between October and May.
 Join us either in person or online via livestreaming.
 For more information, please contact Lark Madden at email@example.com.

 WILSON MUSIC SERIES

 Now in its 35th season, the Jean C. Wilson Music Series offers intimate chamber music concerts designed to be a relief from the dark and grinding New England winter.
 These Sunday afternoon programs take place each year from January through March, featuring a wide range of professional musicians from around the United States.
 Past performers include the Del Sol Quartet, the Akropolis Reed Quintet, Ensemble Chaconne, Concerto Incognito, and many others.
-For more information about our summer 2022 concert series: https://www.frsuu.org/wilson-summer-series-2022/.
+Information about the winter 2023 concert series will be available soon.

 FRS is blessed with the last surviving organ built by local Newburyport builder Joseph Alley, constructed originally in 1834.
 The instrument was expanded by Georges Hutchings in 1889 and Charles Fisk in 1957 before receiving a complete restoration by A. David Moore & Associates in 2012.
 The Sanctuary is also home to an 1898 Steinway Model A grand piano, and a similar Steinway from 1909 is located in the Parish Hall.